askimed/nf-test/docs/index.md

   }
 }
 ```
-## Test your modules
+## Test your process
-In the nf-test script below we add some basic checks to a module of a [recently published pipeline](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow).
+In the nf-test script below we add some basic checks to a process of a [recently published pipeline](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow).

 ```Groovy
 nextflow_process {